lubuntu-team/manual/source/3/3.1/3.1.4/startup-disk-creator.rst

 How to Launch
 -------------
-To launch startup disc creator :menuselection:`System Tools --> Startup Disk Creator` or run
+To launch Startup Disc Creator :menuselection:`System Tools --> Startup Disk Creator` or run

 .. code::